-My intention is to study part time while working.
-This should give me the flexibility to maintain my current career trajectory while giving my academic aspirations enough time to be very successful.
-I am confident that 1-2 classes per semester would not only compliment my current career path but also not be too much additional focus that either workloads would suffer.
-I believe this to be true because I currently allocate 1-5+ hours a week to community classes, reading, research, teaching, and personal study.
+My intention is to study part-time while working.
+This should give me the flexibility to maintain my current career while giving my academic aspirations enough time to be very successful.
+I am confident that 1-2 classes per semester would not only complement my current career path but also be manageable.
+I believe this to be true because I currently allocate 1-5+ hours a week to community classes, reading, research, teaching, and study.

-In my professional work experience within the field of information technology, I have 10+ years of experience to draw from.
-I believe that experience will enhance my applicable understanding of my research and leverage my success for the completion of the doctorate program.
-I've been working with computers since I was a small child.
-During college I got my first paid job as a web designer and since then I have continued my career related education in digital strategy, program management, social media management, search engine optimization (SEO), and UI/UX design.
+In my professional work experience within the field of IT, I have 10+ years of experience to draw from.
+I believe that experience will enhance my research toward completion of the doctorate program.
+I've been working with computers since I was a small child; during college I started my first job as a web designer, and since then I have continued my career related education in digital strategy, program management, social media management, search engine optimization (SEO), and UI/UX design.

 I currently work as a Senior UI/UX designer where I am responsible for solving complex design and development problems while connecting clients to their target audience.
 It is my job to oversee the design, development, and strategic direction of projects and campaigns.
-I have over 14 years of experience in marketing and brand promotion, and more than 10 years of design and development experience working for clients like Best Buy, Lawry's, Proctor and Gamble, National Geographic, 3M, Disney, Vogue, The United States Army, as well as state, federal, and international government agencies.
+I have more than 10 years of design and development experience working for clients like Best Buy, Lawry's, Proctor and Gamble, National Geographic, 3M, Disney, Vogue, The United States Army, as well as state, federal, and international government agencies.
 The disciplines that I have mastered up until now have helped me to advance my career and successfully provide corporate clients and government agencies with tangible value.
-If I am accepted into the program I will be able to offer real insight into the practical application of HCI, human centered design (HCD), user experience design research, best practices, program metrics, and methodology.
-I am eager to learn more about HCI on an academic level, I realize this will be a challenging and difficult goal to accomplish but I am very committed to this area of research and earning a doctorate.
+If I were accepted into this program I will be able to apply that experience to the practical application of HCI, human-centered design (HCD), and user experience design research.
+I am eager to learn more about HCI; I realize this will be challenging but I am very committed to this area of research.

 Additional things I would like to mention: